orc-dev/blood-dk-stats-optimization-julia/README.md

 Additionally, a sensitivity analysis is performed, revealing that the survivability of the Blood Death Knight exhibits a moderate level of sensitivity to certain secondary stats.

-For detailed information, including the mathematical model, code implementation, and results, please refer to the 'Project_Report.pdf' document.
+For detailed information, including the mathematical model, code implementation, and results, please refer to the [Project_Report.pdf](https://github.com/orc-dev/blood-dk-stats-optimization-julia/blob/main/Project_Report.pdf) document.